microsoft/FluidFramework/BREAKING.md

-## 0.44 Breaking changes
+## 0.45 Breaking changes
 - [Property removed from IFluidDataStoreRuntime](#Property-removed-from-IFluidDataStoreRuntime)

 ### Property removed from IFluidDataStoreRuntime
 - the `existing` property from `IFluidDataStoreRuntime` (and `FluidDataStoreRuntime`) has been removed.
 There is no need for this property in the class, as the flag can be supplied as a parameter to `FluidDataStoreRuntime.load` or to the constructor of `FluidDataStoreRuntime`.
-The `IFluidDataStoreFactory.instantiateDataStore` has an `existing` parameter which can be supplied to the `FluidDataStoreRuntime` when the latter is created.
+The `IFluidDataStoreFactory.instantiateDataStore` function has an `existing` parameter which can be supplied to the `FluidDataStoreRuntime` when the latter is created.

 ## 0.44 Breaking changes
 - [Property removed from ContainerRuntime class](#Property-removed-from-the-ContainerRuntime-class)